mujjingun/blog/_posts/2016-12-27-How-was-Korean-written.md

 title: How was Korean written before the advent of Hangul?
 ---

-# How was Korean written before the advent of Hangul?

 As you all might know, *Hangul* or the Korean alphabet was a great invention by King Sejong, announced in 1446 by the book Hunminjeongeum--*Correct sounds for the instruction of the people*.
 It was an alphabet designed for the Korean people, for the Korean Language.
 But there's a common misconception that the Korean language was not written down, or not even spoken before 1446.
 In fact, ways to write Korean did exist, by incorporating Chinese characters.
 But Chinese characters have a problem: it was designed for the Chinese Language, for the Chinese people.
 In other words, Chinese characters is not an alphabet, it is an ideographic script, and each character has both a *sound* and a *meaning*.
 How the heck do you express Korean using Chinese characters?
 It's not like expressing English with Latin letters.
 That's why there's no one way to do it, instead several ways existed, differing by usage and period.
 So let's take a look at them.

 ## 1. Translated into Classical Chinese